CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/infopanel.md

 \* Tempo is a common setting for all song tracks.
 It does not affect the talk track.

-\* If you want to change the tempo in the middle of a song, add a tempo from the ruler in piano roll .
+\* If you want to change the tempo in the middle of a song, add a tempo from the ruler in piano roll.

 ![tempo](images/infopanel_3.png)